-E-Study An Impact Study to ascertain the impact of the New gTLD Program on the cost and e ort required to protect trademarks in the DNS jular intervals to see the evolution over time as the New gTLD Program continues to evolve and new gTLD registrations increase.
-We would at the next Impact Survey be completed within 18 months a er issuance of the CCTRT final report, and that subsequent studies be repeated CCTRT acknowledges the fact that this was carried out in 2017 by Nielsen surveying INTA members and we encourage that to continue not be more user friendly.
+This Full Impact Study An Impact Study to ascertain the impact of the New gTLD Program on the cost and e ort required to protect trademarks in the DNS should be repeated at regular intervals to see the evolution over time as the New gTLD Program continues to evolve and new gTLD registrations increase.
+We would specifically recommend that the next Impact Survey be completed within 18 months a er issuance of the CCTRT final report, and that subsequent studies be repeated every 18 to 24 months.
+The CCTRT acknowledges the fact that this was carried out in 2017 by Nielsen surveying INTA members and we encourage that to continue noting that the study needs to be more user friendly.